caitlindaitch/zetch/README.md

 # Zetch

-A Zeplin extension for designers and developers to stick to a design system by converting the Zeplin-generated CSS into a list of classes from an existing stylesheet that match the selected element.
+A Zeplin extension for designers and developers to work with a design system by converting the Zeplin-generated CSS into a list of classes from an existing stylesheet that match the selected element.

 ## How it works